connxio/docs/docs/integrations/logging.md

   />
 </div>

-- **Archeo Security Configuration**: The [security configuration](/connxio-portal/security-configurations) to use for authenticating the request to Archeo.
+- **Archeo Security Configuration**: The [security configuration](/connxio-portal/security-configurations) used to authenticate requests to Archeo.
 - **Log Level**: Explained in the [Log Levels section](#log-levels).
-- **Contract**: Is explained under the [Contracts section](#contracts).
+- **Contract**: Explained in the [Contracts section](#contracts).
 - **Inbound message type**: Changes the message type for the first success message logged.
 - **Outbound message type**: Changes the message type for the last success message logged.
 - **Custom Inbound Description**: Changes the description for the first success message logged.
 - **Custom Outbound Description**: Changes the description for the last success message logged.
 - **Transaction Tag**: Adds content to the `customTag` property.
-- **Log Metadata**: Enables logging of metadata when switched on.
+- **Log Metadata**: Enables metadata logging.
 Read more under [Metadata](#metadata).
-- **Log Message Content**: Enables logging of message content when switched on.
+- **Log Message Content**: Enables message content logging.
 Read more under [Secondary Content](#secondary-content).
-- **Enabled**: Turns off this instance of the log event handler.
-No logs will be sent *at all* with this setting switched off.
+- **Enabled**: Turns this log event handler on or off.
+When off, no logs are sent.

-The example above uses the minimum viable settings to set up Archeo logging.
-Feel free to fill in all fields for your logging config.
+The example above uses the minimum required settings for Archeo logging.
+Fill in the other fields as needed.

 ## External content

-Logging allows customers to host message content externally.
-Connxio has incorporated this process and has implemented a webhook interface which lets a customer receive the logged message content from Connxio and return a Uri to the content storage location.
-To start using this functionality, first enable the "Log Message Content" option, a new option to log content externally will then become visible as you see below:
+Connxio can log message content to external storage.
+The webhook receives the logged message content from Connxio and returns a URI for the storage location.
+To use this, enable "Log Message Content".
+The external content option then appears:

 <div style={{maxWidth: '400px'}}>
   <ThemedImage